exactchange/drv-core/blue-paper.md

 **Crypto trading**

-As a miner or trader, you can assert any value you want, but if your assertion exceeds the Deviation Rate, the proof is rejected, corrected, and re-submitted at the Maximum Allowable Deviation.
-For example, if you sell a coin valued at 10.00 USD for only 0.01 USD, the transaction will succeed, but will result in a misvaluation, and the blockchain will re-attempt valuing the transaction at the minimum value allowed (in this case 8.50 USD).
-If it's valued too high, for example a coin valued at 10.00 USD is sold for 100.00 USD, it will attempt to value it at the highest possible amount (in this case 11.50), as shown:
+As a merchant or trader, you can assert any value you want, but if your assertion exceeds the Deviation Rate, the proof is rejected, corrected, and re-submitted at the Maximum Allowable Deviation.
+For example, if you sell 1 EMBR valued at 10.00 USD for only 0.01 USD, the transaction will succeed, but will result in a misvaluation, and the blockchain will re-attempt valuing the transaction at the minimum value allowed (in this case 8.50 USD).
+If it's valued too high, for example 1 EMBR valued at 10.00 USD is sold for 100.00 USD, it will attempt to value it at the highest possible amount (in this case 11.50), as shown:

 ```
 // ./events/events.transaction.js